CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - The Planets.md

 ## II.
-Orbits
+The Planets
-Let us calculate the motion of the planets.
+Let us calculate the motion and position of the planets.
 ### Kepler's laws
 All planets in space obey [Newton's law of gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation). \
 It tells us: